 - User-scoped custom dimensions: 25 (standard) or 100 (360)

-These limits are significantly lower than the effective limits in Universal Analytics, where you could have 20 custom dimensions per hit but the data model allowed for more creative solutions.
+These limits are significantly lower than the effective limits in Universal Analytics, where you could have 20 custom dimensions per hit.
 In GA4, you need to be much more strategic about what you register.

 Important nuance: deleting a custom dimension doesn't free up a slot immediately.
 De-registered dimensions enter an "archived" state, and the slot becomes available again after 48 hours.
 Plan your dimension usage carefully rather than constantly adding and removing.